-At the event Carluccio told us that his love of the tomato as an ingredient started when he was a child, and he remembers loving the smell of the tomato plant as a youngster.
+At the event Carluccio told us that his love of the tomato as an ingredient started when he was a child.
+He remembers loving the smell of the tomato plant as a youngster.

 Carluccio has lived and worked in Britain since 1975, and opened up the first Carluccio's restaurant in Covent Garden in 1998.
 He's been on our TV screens since the early 1980s and has published many cookbooks.
 His next book, Vegetables, will be published in October 2016 and is one that I will definitely be adding to my collection.

 What I love about Carluccio's style of cooking, and Italian cooking in general, is how he focuses on great ingredients and simple recipes - yet with fantastic results.

 Carluccio cooked two dishes for us - mussels alla tarrantina (mussels in a tomato sauce) and pappa al pomodoro (Tuscan bread and tomato soup).

 I've made my own version of pappa al pomodoro using Cirio passata (finely sieved tomatoes) for you here.
 This is adapted from Carluccio's version in the Cirio anniversary recipe booklet.

-1 tbsp olive oil
+- 1 tbsp olive oil

-2 cloves of garlic, finely chopped
+- 2 cloves of garlic finely chopped

-1000g Cirio passata
+- 1 kg Cirio passata

-1 litre vegetable stock
+- 1 litre vegetable stock

-1 tsp balsamic vinegar
+- 1 tsp balsamic vinegar

-Salt and black pepper
+- Salt and black pepper to taste

-Fresh basil leaves and olive oil to serve
+- Fresh basil leaves and olive oil to serve

-Slice the ciabatta and cut each slice in half.
+- Slice the 300g ciabatta and cut each slice in half.
 If the bread isn't stale, lightly toast it in the oven at a low heat (50°C fan) for 10 minutes, turning half way, to dry it out.

-- Stir through the bread, then add the passata, vegetable stock and balsamic vinegar.
+- Stir through the bread, then add 1 kg passata, 1 litre vegetable stock and 1 tsp balsamic vinegar.
 You can also add a little salt now although I left this out as I was serving to children as well.

-Cook over a low heat for 40 minutes until the liquid has thickened.
+- Cook over a low heat for 40 minutes until the liquid has thickened.
 Serve warm with salt, black pepper, fresh basil leaves and extra olive oil.